ndavison/twitter-demo/README.md

-# Twitter demo
+# twittertail

 This python app monitors a Twitter account for tweet activity, using the asyncio library to create an event loop for the life of the running app.
-On execution, the 5 most recent tweets are displayed, and every 10 minutes new tweet activity is displayed.
+On execution, the 5 most recent tweets are displayed (like `tail`, so oldest to newest), and every 10 minutes new tweet activity is displayed.
 The app also includes an inbuilt HTTP API to retrieve all displayed tweets so far.

 ## setup

-This demo requires Python 3 (tested on Python 3.7.5).
+This demo requires Python 3 (tested on Python 3.7.5+).
 To install the dependencies:

 ```
-pip install -r requirements.txt
+pip install twittertail
 ```

 ## cli